Angela Addison is our NCSFNSS Fisheries Program Director and has been working with the society since 2015.

 Lia joined the NCSFNSS team in 2022 and is excited to apply her experience in salmon ecology and conservation in estuarine ecosystems in her role as Salmon Lead, which includes helping to develop a Skeena Estuary Habitat Management and Protection Plan under the North Coast Cumulative Effects Program.
 Lia recently completed her PhD in Biology from the University of Victoria, where her research focused on nearshore habitat use, estuarine residency, and conservation priorities for Pacific salmon in the Fraser River under the co-supervision of Dr. Julia Baum and Dr. Tara Martin (UBC).
 Prior to graduate school, Lia received her BSc in Biology from the University of Victoria and then spent 5 years working on a variety of applied research, conservation and environmental education initiatives with conservation NGOs including World Fisheries Trust, Galiano Conservancy Association, Raincoast Conservation Foundation, and Canadian Parks and Wilderness Society (Southern Alberta Chapter).
 She is passionate about coastal ecosystems, connectivity of habitats, and applying conservation solutions to complex problems.

-In her down time, Lia values spending time outside with her husband and pup, including hiking, SCUBA diving (without the pup), and growing vegetables and native plants.
+In her down time, Lia values spending time outside with her family and pup, including hiking, SCUBA diving (without the pup), and growing vegetables and native plants.